 D. Gary Gilliland M.D., Ph.D.

 D. Gary Gilliland has served as a director of the Company since April 1, 2014.
-Since January 2, 2015, Dr. Gilliland has served as President and Director of the NCI designated Fred Hutchinson Cancer Research Center in Seattle, WA.
+Dr. Gilliland has served as President and Director Emeritus of the NCI designated Fred Hutchinson Cancer Research Center in Seattle, WA since January 31, 2020.
+From January 2, 2015 to January 30, 2020, Dr. Gilliland previously served as President and Director of the NCI designated Fred Hutchinson Cancer Research Center.
 Prior to that, he was the inaugural Vice Dean and Vice President for Precision Medicine at the University of Pennsylvania Perelman School of Medicine from October 2013 to January 2015, where he was responsible for synthesizing research and clinical-care initiatives across all medical disciplines including cancer, heart and vascular medicine, neurosciences, genetics, and pathology, to create a national model for the delivery of precise, personalized medicine.
 From 2009 until he joined Penn Medicine in 2013, Dr. Gilliland was Senior Vice President of Merck Research Laboratories and Oncology Franchise Head.
 At Merck, Dr. Gilliland oversaw first-in-human studies, proof-of-concept trials, and Phase II/III registration trials that included the development of pembrolizumab (anti-PD1) for treatment of cancer, and managed all preclinical and clinical oncology-licensing activities.
 Prior to joining Merck, Dr. Gilliland was a member of the faculty at Harvard Medical School for nearly 20 years, where he served as Professor of Medicine and a Professor of Stem Cell and Regenerative Biology.
 He was also an Investigator of the Howard Hughes Medical Institute from 1996 to 2009, Director of the Leukemia Program at the Dana-Farber/Harvard Cancer Center from 2002 to 2009, and Director of the Cancer Stem Cell Program of the Harvard Stem Cell Institute from 2004 to 2009.
 Dr. Gilliland has a Ph.D. in Microbiology from UCLA and an M.D. from UCSF.
 He is board-certified in Internal Medicine and had his Fellowship training in Hematology and Oncology, each at Harvard Medical School.